30 Salesforce Admin Interview Questions & Answers

 14. What is happening with Workflow Rules and Process Builder?

+Salesforce has announced the retirement of workflow rules and process builder.
 Both declarative tools were predecessors to Flow and are no longer necessary (now that Flow can do everything they can do!).
-It’s important to know that existing workflow rules and processes will continue to operate as they have, but best practice is to create all new declarative automation using Flow.

 Because an admin can expect to work with orgs that have existing workflow rules and processes in place, understanding them remains vital.
 For further reading, check out Workflow Rules vs. Process Builder (Feat.
-APEX & Flow) and Process Builder Vs Flows – Become the Ultimate Admin.
+APEX & Flow) and Process Builder vs. Flows – Become the Ultimate Admin.

-16. What is an Approval Process?
+16. What is an approval process?

-An Approval Process is for very specific automation use cases.
+An approval process is for very specific automation use cases.
 Naturally, it’s used when something needs to be approved and tracks when and who approved or rejected something.
 It covers notifying approvers, locking the record from edits, conditional logic for who should approve, and varied approval models (for example, all approvers or any approvers.)

 17. What is Apex?

 Apex is the language in which Salesforce code is written.
-While a tool for Developers more than Admins, it’s important to know that code can extend your org to do pretty much anything you need.
+While a tool more for developers than admins, it’s important to know that code can extend your org to do pretty much anything you need.

 Communities

-18. What is a Experience Cloud?
+18. What is Experience Cloud?

 Experience Cloud (formerly Community) is a way to allow your customers and partners to access your Salesforce org.
 With these special licenses, they can have user accounts and a special access portal, customized with a bevy of Lightning features that can be configured without any code.
 It’s also very simple to layer in security so they can only see or edit the objects and records you want them to.
-Check out the Experience Cloud Basics Trailhead module for further context.
+Check out the Experience Cloud Basics module for further context.

 19. What are Guest Users?

-Guest Users are people without user accounts in your org.
+Guest users are people without user accounts in your org.
 They are also called unauthenticated users because they don’t need to log in.
 You can make pages (and data!) publicly available.
 These users can even create or edit records.

-Admins can combine Experience Cloud, Guest Users, and Screen Flow to solve some fairly complex use cases, such as the National Aquarium reservation and education experience applications.
+Admins can combine Experience Cloud, guest users, and screen flow to solve some fairly complex use cases, such as the National Aquarium reservation and education experience applications.

 AppExchange

-20. What is the difference between managed and unmanaged packages?
+20. What is the difference between Managed and Unmanaged Packages?

 Applications you install from the AppExchange are in the form of packages — a collection of all of the elements required to make the app function correctly.
 The creator of the app decides whether the package is managed or not.

-At a high-level unmanaged packages, once installed, behave like things you have created yourself in the org, whereas components of managed packages are locked down from being edited kind of like apps you install on your smartphone.
+At a high level, unmanaged packages, once installed, behave like things you have created yourself in the org.
+Whereas components of managed packages are locked down from being edited, kind of like apps you install on your smartphone.

 Change Management